palaa159/Docs/tutorials/10-Community_Instructions.md

 **Note**: your profile will not appear on the People Page until you have a first name, last name, and photo.
 All other info is optional (but encouraged)!

 If your profile is still not showing up on the People Page, reach out to me (conor [at] openbci [dot] com).
-I’ll make sure your profile is active and you are set up as a contributor.
+I’ll make sure your profile is active and set up as a contributor.

 ### Making Posts